openvinotoolkit/open_model_zoo/models/public/mobilenet-v2-1.4-224/mobilenet-v2-1.4-224.md

 ### Original model

-1. Name: `MobilenetV2/Predictions/Reshape_1`, contains probabilities for all dataset classes (0 class is background).
+Probabilities for all dataset classes (0 class is background).
 Probabilities are represented in logits format.
+Name: `MobilenetV1/Predictions/Reshape_1`.

 ### Converted model

-1. Name: `MobilenetV2/Predictions/Softmax`, shape: [1,1001] in [BxC] format, where:
+Probabilities for all dataset classes (0 class is background).
+Probabilities are represented in logits format.
+Name: `MobilenetV1/Predictions/Softmax`, shape: [1,1001] in [BxC] format,
+    where:

     - B - batch size
-    - C - vector of probabilities for all dataset classes (0 class is background).
-Probabilities are represented in logits format.
+    - C - vector of probabilities.

 ## Legal Information

 [https://raw.githubusercontent.com/tensorflow/models/master/LICENSE]()